 - Google Books.
 Should we talk about clean metadata?
 And being able to download image files?
 Well, then.
 Proceed at your own risk.

-- I have included a couple of collections that do not state their terms.
-I have interpreted their “we conform to the law” in light of Bridgeman v Corel, which states that faithful reproductions of public domain texts are themselves public domain.
+- 1I interpret vague statements of “we conform to the law” in light of Bridgeman v Corel, which states that faithful reproductions of public domain works are themselves public domain.
+With European Union copyright laws ruling similarly, I don’t know why any of these libraries are holding images hostage behind non-commercial licenses.
+(I do know why. $$.)
 I am not a lawyer, of course, so you should rely on your own—or your legal counsel’s—judgement here.

 - 2Want more peeks into the Folger’s collections?
 Follow @pleasant_peasants’s Instagram!
 My thanks to Pleasant for permission to use this photo of STC books in the vault.

 - 3Once something is placed in the public domain, it stays in the public domain, so if the same book is in both places, it doesn’t really matter what the more restrictive license says.
 I haven’t, however, gone through and checked to see if the material duplicates across the two collections or if different items appear in different homes.